Student Access & Accommodation Services

 - Documentation must be obtained from a licensed medical or mental health professional

-- Documentation must be current and up to date, typically 4 years old or less, depending on the nature of the disability – Note that Disability Resources may request more recent documentation if the disability symptomology tends to vary over time
+- Documentation must be current and up to date, typically four years old or less, depending on the nature of the disability – Note that Student Access & Accommodation Services may request more recent documentation if the disability symptomology tends to vary over time

 - Documentation must list the diagnosis or diagnoses